 Course Leader MA Documentary Film

-The successful candidate will make a significant contribution to teaching as well as manage curriculum delivery and development, assessment, quality and recruitment.
+The successful candidate will make a significant contribution to teaching as well as managing curriculum delivery and development, assessment, quality and recruitment.
 The Course Leader will establish and enhance professional, academic and research partnerships.
 The appointed candidate will work under the direction of the Programme Director and alongside the other course leaders to deliver the course and contribute to School, College and University initiatives including research.

 Why choose us?

 London College of Communication is a pioneering world leader in creative communications education.
 With the communications sector constantly evolving at a rapid speed, we work at the cutting edge of new thinking and developments to prepare our students for successful careers in the creative industries of the future.
 Our course provision reflects the breadth of these industries including: film, television, games, animation and sound; journalism, advertising, PR and publishing; photography; communications and media; graphic communication; spatial communication; design cultures; and interactive and visual communication.

 We are looking for an innovative practitioner/researcher with significant experience and knowledge of documentary filmmaking in both a professional and academic context.